 - Enhancing the immune system by increasing the number of white blood cells

 - Sterilizing bacteria

-Since the base ingredient of Shogayu is ginger, from the above you can see the traditional Japanese ginger tea is excellent in preventing and curing colds.
+Since the base ingredient of Shogayu is ginger, you can see from the above that Japanese ginger tea is excellent in preventing and curing colds.